 Likewise, if you’re ready to graduate to a mirrorless camera but have a smaller budget, Panasonic has several affordable options with competitive functionality but is priced well under $1,000.
 Unfortunately, the same can’t be said for top competitors in this niche.

-As with any other camera, the physical casement can last for quite a while if you treat your camera like it’s an investment that you want to last.
+As with any other camera, even the Nikon D780 cam, the physical casement can last for quite a while if you treat your camera like it’s an investment that you want to last.
 The real question is, what is the shutter actuation or total shutter count you can expect to achieve before the mechanical shutter breaks down.

 Historically, this figure is considered more important for DSLR cameras but is also relevant for mirrorless digital cameras.
 While mirrorless models also employ a digital shutter, you always have the option to use the manual controls for the shutter instead.
 If you’re the type who prefers to use mechanical methods, then shutter actuation will matter.

 Shutter actuation ranges can vary widely across camera brands.
 In some cases, they can be as low as 50,000 to as much as 500,000 or more.
 Although Panasonic doesn’t provide an expected shutter count range for their compact or mirrorless cameras in the product description, you can easily check this information independently through two methods.